Andrew Dallas (footballer)

-Andrew Robert Dallas (born 22 July 1999) is a Scottish footballer who plays as a forward for side Southend United, on loan from club Barnsley.
+Andrew Robert Dallas (born 22 July 1999) is a Scottish footballer who plays as a forward for club Walsall.

 He came through the youth academy at Scottish Premiership side Rangers but failed to make a first team appearance, spending time on loan with Stenhousemuir and Greenock Morton.
 In 2019 he signed for Cambridge United.
 He got his break when manager Brian Stock took him on loan for National League side Weymouth, where he scored 12 goals in 25 appearances.
 In 2021 he joined Solihull Moors where he was part of the team that lost the 2022 National League play-off final.
 He later had a loan spell with Chesterfield where he went on to play in a second consecutive play-off final as his side were beaten once again in the 2023 National League play-off final.

 Career

 Rangers

 Dallas signed a professional contract with Rangers in June 2016, but had been within the club's youth system for several years.

 Dallas joined Scottish League Two club Stenhousemuir on loan from Rangers in March 2018 and made his professional debut on 7 April, scoring twice in a 1–4 win over Edinburgh City.
 Dallas went on to help Stenhousemuir gain promotion to League 1.

 Having returned to Rangers and appeared on the bench in some matchday squads without making a debut for the Glasgow club, on 21 January 2019 Dallas joined Scottish Championship side Greenock Morton on a loan deal until the end of the season.